 Yes can you believe it!

-The scene where Tanner takes James Bond to the new Mi6 Headquarters in Skyfall was shot here.
+The scene where Tanner takes James Bond to the new Mi6 Headquarters in Skyfall was shot here at Smithfield Meat Market.

 The winding road leads down into leads the Smithfield Car Park in West Smithfield alongside the famous Smithfield Meat Market.